paleumm/Thai-Food-Classification/README.md

 # Thai-Food-Classification

-Thai-Food-Classification is a web-based application that allows users to upload their Thai food images and it will predict what kind of food it is.
+Thai-Food-Classification is a web application that allows users to upload their Thai food images and it will predict what kind of food it is.

 ## Description